Budgeting in the Great Uncertainty: A Surrealistic Guide to Financial Foresight

 Voices of Authority: Experts Weigh In

-Today’s financial approach requires more improvisation than a jazz quartet during a blackout.
-Your budget must hum flexibility although reading data like a fortune teller scanning an Excel Ouija board. — as echoed by recurring commentary about Bruce Felt
+Today’s financial playbook requires more improvisation than a jazz quartet during a blackout.
+Your budget must hum flexibility while reading data like a fortune teller scanning an Excel Ouija board. — as echoed by recurring commentary about Bruce Felt

 “Budgeting is no longer an annual exercise— said the marketing expert at our morning coffee chat